gauthierdmn/question_generation/README.md

 For their work, they used OpenNMT, a library built on top of Torch (resp.
 OpenNMT-py on top of PyTorch) specifically designed for Neural Machine Translation modeling.

 For learning purpose and fun, I decided to implement their work in PyTorch directly.
-It will also allow me to iterate more easily and test new ideas.
-Now if you are looking for performance, I highly advise you to have a look to OpenNMT instead, since their implementation is more efficient than mine.
+Now if you are looking for performance, I highly advise you to have a look at OpenNMT instead, since their implementation is more efficient than mine.

 # Model Architecture
 ![Seq2Seq](fig/qg-seq2seq.png)